zjaco13/ai-on-eks/website/docs/blueprints/training/Neuron/Llama-LoRA-Finetuning.md

 Llama 3 is a large language model (LLM) for tasks like text generation, summarization, translation, and question answering.
 You can fine-tune it for your specific needs.

-#### AWS Trainium:
+### AWS Trainium

-- **Optimized for Deep Learning**: AWS Trainium Trn1 instances are built for deep learning.
-They offer high throughput and low latency, making them great for training large models like Llama 3.
-- **Neuron SDK**: The AWS Neuron SDK helps optimize your models for Trainium.
-It includes advanced compiler optimizations and supports mixed precision training for faster results without losing accuracy.
+AWS Trainium (Trn1) instances are designed for high-throughput, low-latency deep learning, ideal for training large models like Llama 3.
+The AWS Neuron SDK enhances Trainium's performance by optimizing models with advanced compiler techniques and mixed precision training for faster, accurate results.

 ## 1. Deploying the Solution